stardot/UEF2ROM/doc/index.md

     UEF2ROM.py -a -m -c e00 UEFs/Skirmish_E.uef ROMs/Skirmish.rom

-In this simple case, the `-c` option enables compression for all files that are stored in the ROM.
+In this simple conversion of [Skirmish](http://www.stairwaytohell.com/electron/uefarchive/Godax/Skirmish_E.zip), the `-c` option enables compression for all files that are stored in the ROM.
 The argument refers to the load address for the first file in the UEF, overriding the load address meta-data in the UEF.

 The colon character is used to separate addresses in the `-c` option's argument.
 In this case the second address is prefixed by a period because it is an